 Why is a marathon nutrition plan so important?

-When you are participating in a marathon more than two thirds of your energy expenditure comes from carbohydrates.
+When you run a marathon, more than two thirds of energy you use comes from carbohydrates.
 A good way to understand how your body burns energy is to look at your carbohydrate store as a fuel tank.
 When you start to physically exert yourself the carbohydrate fuel tank starts to empty; as your carbohydrate levels deplete so does your energy and in terms of performance you will notice this when you're struggling to maintain a good pace.

 HIGH5 Marathon Nutrition Plan